asbc19/Space-SNN_Project/README.md

 - A Jupiter Notebook is included with all the details.

 ## 2. How to use the Jupiter Notebook
+- Detailed information regarding the math formulas are included in the Notebook.

 1. Import libraries and customized functions.

 https://github.com/user-attachments/assets/357162b3-1adc-40a1-a9e9-779b417108e3